torsday/notebook/medicine/pharmacology/drugs/sumatriptan.md

 # Sumatriptan

-A medication used for the treatment of migraine headaches; the earlier the better
+A medication used for the treatment of migraine headaches.
+Efficacty is increased with earlier administration.

 ---